rugbyprof/2143-ObjectOrientedProgramming/02-Homework.md

-# Homework 2 - Getting your python feet wet
+# Homework 2 - Updating the liveOrDie Method
 Due on github by ***Tuesday February 2<sup>nd</sup>*** by class time.

 ### Requirements